IARSystems/bxarm-docker/README.md

 ## How to run BXARM Docker

 Now it is finally time to test your brand new __BXARM Docker image__ running it within a Docker container.
-As the Docker command line to run the container is lengthy to type every single time, it is much more convenient to create an alias and make it permanently available on the *.bashrc*.
+As the Docker command line to run the container is lengthy to type every single time, it is much more convenient to create an alias and make it permanently available on the *.bash_aliases*.
 The one liner that accomplishes it for the current user is:

 ```sh
 # Creates an alias as a shorthand to run the BXARM Docker image in a container